-The thought of travelling with a baby can send even the most seasoned traveller into panic mode.
+The thought of traveling with a baby can send even the most seasoned traveler into panic mode.
 The list of things you need to take, do and buy can be endless.
 You worry about where they will sleep, how they will sleep, what they will eat, how they will cope on the plane and a million other things.

-So to help you take the stress out of travelling with babies and toddlers we have pulled together a comprehensive list of the best products, tips and ticks to make travelling with babies and toddlers a breeze!
+So to help you take the stress out of traveling with babies and toddlers we have pulled together a comprehensive list of the best products, tips, and tricks to make traveling with babies and toddlers a breeze!

 5 Best Travel Products for Babies

-There’s a million different travel products out there for babies and it’s hard to know which ones are useful and which ones are just a gimmick.
-So with that in mind we have pulled together our 5 best travel products for babies that have been tried and tested by us!
+There are a million different travel products out there for babies and it's hard to know which ones are useful and which ones are just a gimmick.
+So with that in mind, we have pulled together our 5 best travel products for babies that have been tried and tested by us!